-The following tables and related narrative contain information regarding the compensation paid to our named executive officers for our two most recently completed fiscal years (one if the individual was not a named executive officer for 2018), which ended on December 31, 2019 and December 31, 2018.
+The following tables and related narrative contain information regarding the compensation paid to our named executive officers for our two most recently completed fiscal years, which ended on December 31, 2020 and December 31, 2019.

-Our named executive officers for 2019 are as follows:
+Our named executive officers for 2020 are as follows:

-James V. Continenza - Executive Chairman
+James V. Continenza - Executive Chairman and Chief Executive Officer